 If you are planting your rosemary outdoors, raised garden beds can help improve drainage.

 And when I say full sun I mean a minimum of 8 hours per day.

 Remember, rosemary is a Mediterranean herb and there is very little risk that you would manage to overexpose your plant to direct light.

 Do not overwater your plant.
 Rosemary prefers a mild dry out to daily and constant watering every time the surface of the soil dries up.

 When you do water try to alternate between bottom watering and watering from the top using a spray bottle or a watering can.
 And when you do water you should water thoroughly.

-In the height of summer I water rosemary pots once a week.
+In the height of summer, I water rosemary pots once a week.
 And the plants thrive.
-Constant watering may entice the roots to grow shallow amd weaken the root system.
+Constant watering will entice the roots to grow shallow and weaken the root system.

 4. When to prune and harvest rosemary

 Harvest your rosemary plants continuously throughout the growing season.
 And always harvest from the outside in and do not be afraid to harvest what you need.
 But never more than 1/3 of the plant in one go.